WalletConnect/walletconnect-docs/docs/advanced/migration-from-v1.x/dapps/dapps.md

 ### ConnectKit

-To migrate to WalletConnect V2 using ConnectKit, you need to upgrade `connectkit` and `wagmi` to the latest version
+To migrate to WalletConnect v2.0 using ConnectKit, you need to upgrade `connectkit` and `wagmi` to the latest version.

 :::caution